Variables

 customer address - ${address}

-- Confirm the reason for failed delivery and collect new delivery date.
+- Confirm the reason for failed delivery and collect a new delivery date

 Possible values: "regular" or "premium"